 Prevent the threat with GamaSTAN® S/D (immune globulin [human]) postexposure prophylaxis for hepatitis A.

-Hepatitis A is spread primarily when an uninfected and unvaccinated person ingests food or water that is contaminated with the feces of an infected person.
+Hepatitis A is primarily spread when an uninfected and unvaccinated person ingests food or water that is contaminated with the feces of an infected person.
 This can happen a number of ways, such as if those handling the food at a restaurant haven't properly washed their hands, or by drinking or eating contaminated food, water, and ice in areas with poor sanitation, which is why travelers to developing countries should be careful.
-Sexual contact with an infected person and illegal drug use can increase risk of infection as well.1
+Sexual contact with an infected person and intravenous use can increase risk of infection as well.1

 According to the Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP), when administered within 2 weeks after exposure to the hepatitis A virus, an intramuscular immune globulin, such as GamaSTAN S/D, is 80% to 90% effective in preventing hepatitis A.2